Breech Baby – Causes, Risks, and Turning

 7. Massage With Breech Tilt

-After putting a pillow under your hips and head, lie in the position comfortably and start messaging your belly using both hands.
+After putting a pillow under your hips and head, lie in a comfortable position and start massaging your belly using both hands.
 Massage your belly in the direction your baby can easily turn to.
-You can use a massage oil as well and gently massage the belly.
+You can use a massage oil as well, and gently massage the belly.
 Asking your doctor or midwife is also helpful.

 8. Side Lying Release